 - Angioplasty and stenting, usually an outpatient procedure that requires the surgeon to place a flexible tube through a passageway to the blocked blood vessel.
 A balloon on the end of the thin tube is inflated, allowing it to compress the built-up plaque on the walls of your artery to let the blood flow again.
 Your physician may insert a stent, which is a mesh tube, over the artery to prevent further blocking.

-Dr. Michael Ghalchi, Cardiologist (NYC Heart Doctor)
+Dr. Michael Ghalchi, Cardiologist (CAD Specialist in NYC)

 New York, NY 10010